 Curtin’s reputation for world-class research was confirmed with the recent ERA 2015 (Excellence in Research Australia 2015) demonstrating Curtin’s performance at World Class level or above in 43 of the 50 fields of research that were assessed.
-In 2015, Curtin achieved a world ranking of 271 in the Academic Ranking of World Universities (ARWU, or Shanghai Jiao Tong) ranking, representing an upward movement of over 150 places since 2013.
-Nationally, Curtin was one of 20 Australian universities included in the ARWU and is placed 11th nationally.
+In 2017, Curtin achieved an estimated world ranking of 180th in the Academic Ranking of World Universities 2017 (ARWU, or Shanghai Jiao Tong) ranking, representing an upward movement from the 201-300 band in 2016.
+Nationally, Curtin was one of 20 Australian universities included in the ARWU and is placed 9th nationally.
 This important ranking reinforces the global significance of Curtin’s research performance alongside its longstanding contribution to international education.

 As a leading research university in Australia, Curtin researchers were awarded over $25m in competitive ARC and NHMRC Grants during 2015.
 In particular, the award of a 5-year Australian Laureate Fellowship to John Curtin Distinguished Professor Zheng-Xiang Li for research on the project ‘How the Earth works – Toward building a new tectonic paradigm’.
 Professor Li also leads a major new International Geoscience Programme project titled ‘Supercontinent Cycles and Global Geodynamics’, sponsored by UNESCO and the International Union for Geological Sciences.